A portrait of Ole Aakjaer

 Ole Aakjær is a Danish artist born in 1962 who has been drawing and painting since he was able to hold a brush in his hands.
 Originally, his dream was to create cartoons, looking up to artists such as Milo Manara, Enki Bilal and Jean Giraud (aka Moebius).
 In the mid-1980s, he successfully published an album at Carlsen, Denmark's main comic book publisher at the time.
 Since 1992, he runs his own illustration studio.

-The works of Ole are almost systematically realized in watercolor and ink on paper, and often on very large formats.
-He experimented with acrylic painting, but it is confronted with the turbulent colors of watercolor that his talent is best expressed.
-Ink and watercolor require great mastery, because there is no room for error and corrections: everything must succeed at the first application.
-But it is also here that the poetry of watercolor rests, with its luminosity and its strength in colors and contrasts.
-Ole affixes his colors and combines them with apparent ease, and his works appear with a force and delicacy full of passion and power, leaving the spectators in admiration.
+The works of Ole Aakjær are primarily executed using watercolour and ink on paper, often in very large formats.
+He previously experimented with acrylic painting, but it’s with the vibrant colours of watercolour that his talent is best expressed.
+Ink and watercolour require great mastery because there is no room for error or corrections, the desired result must be achieved on the first application.
+But that is also where the poetry of watercolour rests, within its luminosity and its strength in colours and contrasts.
+Ole Aakjær affixes his hues and combines them with apparent ease, and his works appear with a force and presence full of passion and power, leaving the spectators in admiration.

-Ole has won numerous awards and competitions and has gained notoriety as a man of ideas, poster artist and artist.
-His last 24 exhibitions have all been a success, with all the works having been exhausted.
+Ole Aakjær has won numerous awards and competitions and has gained notoriety as a man of ideas, poster artist and painter.
+His last 24 exhibitions have all been a success, with every single piece sold.